stefanspringer1/SwiftWorkflow/README.md

 The same logger instances clearly should be used for all `Execution` instances.
 So you do not create loggers for each execution, but you create the loggers once and use them in each creation of an execution.

-If you need logging in a synchronous subcontext, use a call of `collectingErrors(forExecution:block:)` or `collectingErrorsThrowing(forExecution:block:)` to be able to use a `SynchronousCollectingLogger` within the its closure argument:
+If you need logging in a synchronous subcontext, use a call of `collectingErrors(forExecution:block:)` to be able to use a `SynchronousCollectingLogger` within the its closure argument:

 ```Swift
 await collectingErrors(forExecution: execution) { logger in